Back to main site

 Conclusion

-The power and opacity of the tech giants raise real questions about the legitimacy of content moderation decisions that are made on a daily basis and how they affect the information environment around the world.
-Litigation has been shown to be a powerful way to seek greater transparency and accountability from these actors and to achieve a more rights-respecting balance between the various rights implicated by different types of content online.
+The power and opacity of the tech giants raise real questions about the legitimacy of content moderation decisions that are made daily and how they affect the information environment around the world.
+Litigation is a powerful way to seek greater transparency and accountability from these actors and to achieve a more rights-respecting balance between the various rights implicated by different types of content online.